ChrisDuffley/stationPlaylist/addonuserguide.md

 ### Welcome dialog

-When you start Studio after installing the add-on, a welcome dialog will be presented, giving you essential information about the add-on and basic concepts.
+When you start Studio after installing the add-on for the first time, a welcome dialog will be presented, giving you essential information about the add-on and basic concepts.
 After dismissing this dialog, from Studio window, press Alt+NVDA+F1 to reopen this dialog.

 ## Using SPl suite with NVDA